No Job for you.

 Sharing interview feedback without delay, allows applicants to focus their energy on other opportunities and invest their time wisely with companies who may be more interested in their candidacy.

 2. Email Only if You Really Can't Call.
-If you must, because you're short on time, email the candidate and thank them for their time.
+If you must, because you're short on time, or your dealing with time zone issues, email the candidate and thank them for their time.
 Let them know they won't be moving forward in the interview process.

 3. Refuse to Let Too Much Time Pass Without Communicating News.
 If you decide that as soon as you know a candidate won't be moving forward, you'll call immediately, it will be easier to execute the plan.